michaeljclark/crefl/README.md

 - primary types to model the type system
 - decl node type to model the metadata graph
 - decl node subtypes to model C structures and interfaces
-  - _typedef, intrinsic, set, enum, struct, union, field, array, constant, function, param_
+  - _intrinsic, typedef, set, enum, struct, union, field, array, constant, function, param, attribute, value_

 One variation from the C normative terminology is the use of _field_ instead of _member_ for structure elements.

 #### primary types

-The _crefl_ API graph database use a small number of primary data types for the reflection database it graph nodes and their types and properties.
+The _crefl_ API uses a small number of primary data types for the reflection graph database, the declaration graph nodes and their properties.

 | Type       | Description                                    |
 | :--------- | :--------------------------------------------- |